 And finally, restart the Apache server by typing:

 Now, if you navigate to this page: http://your_server_ip_address/info.php in your web browser, you will see the following page showing your current PHP configuration:

-With this, you have completed the LAMP installation on your system.
-Congratulations, now you have Installed LAMP on Ubuntu 16.04
+With this, you have completed the LAMP installation on Ubuntu 16.04.
+Congratulations!

-Of course, if you are one of our Linux VPS Hosting customers, you don’t have to Install LAMP on Ubuntu 16.04, simply ask our admins, sit back and relax.
+Of course, if you are one of our Lamp Stack Hosting customers, you don’t have to Install LAMP on Ubuntu 16.04, or to know how to install LAMP stack on Ubuntu 16.04, simply ask our admins, sit back and relax.
 Our admins will Install LAMP on Ubuntu 16.04 for you immediately.